osamsam321/sbot/README.md

 ```sh
 sbot -d
 ```
+### Additional settings

-### Additionals settings such shell type, a list of commands to block, or default chat templates can be specified in the settings.json file
+Edit shell type, a list of commands to block, or default chat templates can be specified in the settings.json file

 **Usage**:
 ```sh